Doyle keeps ‘Untamed’ conversation going in journal, podcast | Times Leader

 “Get Untamed: The Journal” has the tagline “How to quit pleasing and start living,” which has become an anthem among her fans.
 “I have stopped asking people for directions to places they’ve never been.
 There is no map.
 We are all pioneers,” she writes.

-Before “Untamed” dropped in March 2020, amid the early unknowns of COVID, her initial reaction was to wait and release it later.
+Before “Untamed” dropped in March 2020, amid the early unknowns of COVID-19, her initial reaction was to wait and release it later.

 But the forced time out proved fertile ground for her message of stillness, of tuning out the noise and listening to yourself, “your knowing,” she calls it.